1000 Series: School & Community Relations

 1005.1 - Research Requests and Procedures

-It is the policy of The Linn-Mar Community School District to encourage and participate in evidence-based or empirical research and experimentation opportunities or projects for the development and improvement of day-to-day educational practices or to contribute to the body of research for the field of education
+It is the policy of The Linn-Mar Community School District to encourage and participate in evidence-based or empirical research and experimentation opportunities or projects for the development and improvement of day-to-day educational practices, or to contribute to the body of research for the field of education.

 Requests for research projects from agencies or individuals outside the district, or from staff members within the district, should be submitted to the superintendent [or designee].
 Permission or denial to conduct such studies will be granted by the superintendent [or designee].
-In exercising this discretion, the board encourages the superintendent [or designee] to inquire into and examine the motivations of the researcher performing the study to ensure that the study furthers legitimate educational research.
+In exercising this discretion, the school board encourages the superintendent [or designee] to inquire into and examine the motivations of the researcher performing the study to ensure that the study furthers legitimate educational research.
 The superintendent [or designee] is therefore authorized to review prior research by the potential researcher and conduct any review of the credentials of said researcher deemed necessary to assist in this determination.
 An application in writing for research approval is to be made at least 60 days prior to the requested date for initiating the study.
 Approval granted by the superintendent [or designee] is conditional pending the advice and input of the building principal responsible for the students and/or records proposed to be part of the research.
 The superintendent [or designee] retains the right to rescind the conditional approval at any time.

 The following criteria will be used in considering each request: